“Wealth is the ability to fully experience life.”

 But after a year of living an unbalanced life, I was a mess.
 Although I had proved to be a strong contributor at work, other aspects of my life slowly deteriorated.
 My relationships crumbled, my personal growth stagnated, and my health declined.

-In fact, after a year and a half of living this unhealthy lifestyle, I gained twenty pounds and often felt lethargic.
+In fact, after a year and a half of living this unhealthy lifestyle, I gained twenty pounds of fat and often felt lethargic.
 In addition, I was often mentally and physically drained after work.
-As a result, my free time was mostly spent trying to recharge my mental battery.
+As a result, my free time was mostly spent trying to recharge my internal battery.

 This was no way to live!